ssilverman/QNEthernet/README.md

 * The main include file, `QNEthernet.h`, in addition to including the `Ethernet` instance, also includes the headers for `EthernetClient`, `EthernetServer`, and `EthernetUDP`.
+* All four address-setting functions (IP, subnet mask, gateway, DNS) do nothing unless the system has been initialized.

 ## How to run